AFriendlyIrin/SMT-text-editing/README.md

 * **Avian** remains unchanged due to the absence of other bird races.

 Additionally, I took a few liberties with the demon birth messages, since they're unique to each demon in Devil Survivor.
 Heqet introduces herself as a "beast god", Airavata as a "divine steed", and Lucifer as "king of Hell".
 I think this is better for the demons who don't quite fit with the established names, especially since DeSu lumps a lot of races together.
-#### Strange Journey
-* **Awake → Awakened**.
-Why do the localizers love adjective races so much?
-* **Empty → Void**.
-It keeps happening!
-The Japanese is "Nihilistic Great Spirit" (虚大霊) for the curious, so "Nihilist" would also be valid.
-* **Soil → Terran**.
-The *one* time they manage a noun name and it's this mess.
-The Japanese is "Great Person of the Earth" (大地人).
-* **Root → Almighty** because the Japanese is the same term that's localized as "Godly" in the rest of the series.
-What were the SJ localizers smoking, seriously?

 ## Further Work
 I would also like to change the title image for the games to "Resurrection of the Goddess" or "Revelations", because it really grinds my gears that the title was left untranslated even though it has a direct English translation.
 However, this would require graphic design work, which I have no skill in.